sasoria/astro-importmaps-rt/README.md

 }
 ```

 Note that the packages are imported over Http3 and gets cached in the browser.
-This means that you don't have to donwload react and react-dom on the second page reload.
+This means that you don't have to download react and react-dom on the second page reload.